Elnazmomeni/Visual-Analytics-Project/README.md

 ## Documentation
 A PowerPoint presentation and a detailed scientific paper have been realized to provide a complete project documentation:

-PowerPoint Presentation , to describe project goals, the data structure, and the chosen visualizations.
+[PowerPoint Presentation](https://github.com/Elnazmomeni/Visual-Analytics-Project/blob/main/presentation.pdf) , to describe project goals, the data structure, and the chosen visualizations.

-Scientific Paper, to describe the whole design process, rationale and prototype.
+[Scientific Paper](https://github.com/Elnazmomeni/Visual-Analytics-Project/blob/main/paper.pdf) , to describe the whole design process, rationale and prototype.